ArthurChiao/arthurchiao.github.io/_posts/2020-08-09-conntrack-design-and-implementation.md

 1. Hook packets based on BPF hook points (BPF's equivalent part of the Netfilter hooks)
 2. Implement completely new conntrack and NAT modules based on BPF hooks (relies on kernel `4.19+` to be fully functionaly on itself)

-So, you could even remove the entire Netfilter module (remembered that i've seen descriptions like this in the recent release notes, but quick searching didn't find them when writing this post), and Cilium will still work properly for Kubernetes functionalities such as ClusterIP, NodePort, ExternalIPs and LoadBalancer [2].
+So, you could even [remove the entire Netfilter module](https://github.com/cilium/cilium/issues/12879) , and Cilium will still work properly for
+Kubernetes functionalities such as ClusterIP, NodePort, ExternalIPs and LoadBalancer [2].